rh-jpoole/openshift_install/README.md

 # Openshift install collection
-This collection includes roles to help users setup openshift with user provisined infrastructure.
-This collection contains multiple roles which help to setup infrastructure for the Openshift like DNS and load balancers on external platforms.
-We currently support Infoblox and F5.
+This collection contains roles to install and configure Openshift and its infrastructure.
+There are roles to setup external DNS and LoadBalancer.
+It's using agent based installation method.

-Role support following platforms:
+Collection support following Openshift platforms:
-  - baremetel
   - vpshere

+Collection support following DNS systems:
+  - Infoblox

+Collection support following LoadBalancer systems:
-  - none
+  - F5

 ## Requirements:
  - Python 3.8
  - Ansible 2.13

 ## Dependencies:
+Following dependencies will be installed by playbook on the node which is used for installation:

  - python3-aiohttp (vmware)
  - python3-hvac (hashi vault)
  - hvac
  - infoblox-client (infoblox)
  - nmstate (openshift-install agent)
+ - oc
  - openshift-install
- - oc

 ## Getting started:

 ### Install role

-To install the role please run following command
+The role is available on Ansible Galaxy, to install the role please run following command

 ```
 ansible-galaxy collection install machacekondra.openshift_install